insin/newforms/docs/formsets_api.rst

    .. js:function:: BaseFormSet#setData(data)

-      .. versionadded:: 0.5

       Updates the formset's :js:attr:`formset.data` (and
-      :js:attr:`formset.isBound`, if necessary) and triggers form cleaning and validation, returning the result of ``formset.isValid()``.
+      :js:attr:`formset.isInitialRender`, if necessary) and triggers form
+      cleaning and validation, returning the result of ``formset.isValid()``.

       :param Object data: new input data for the formset.

       :return:
          ``true`` if the formset has no errors after validating the updated data, ``false`` otherwise.

+      .. versionadded:: 0.5

    .. js:function:: BaseFormSet#cleanedData()